The Sean Ellis 40% Test: The Ultimate Guide

 You have product-market fit.
 But don't stop there:

-- Protect your core — don't ship features that alienate your "very disappointed" users chasing a broader market
+- Protect your core.
+Don't ship features that alienate your "very disappointed" users while chasing a broader market

-- Track quarterly — PMF can erode after bad releases, competitor moves, or market shifts
+- Keep measuring at a rhythm that matches how often people actually use the product, because fit can erode after bad releases, competitor moves, or market shifts

-- Study your "very disappointed" users — what do they have in common?
-That's your ICP
+- Study your "very disappointed" users.
+What do they have in common?
+That is where your ideal customer profile comes from

 25-40%: Getting Close

-- Find your best segment — who are the users giving you the highest scores?
-Double down on them specifically
+- Find your best segment.
+Which users are giving you the highest scores?
+Focus there

-- Address blockers — ask "somewhat disappointed" users what's missing.
-Their top 2-3 requests are your roadmap
+- Address blockers.
+Ask "somewhat disappointed" users what is missing.
+Their most repeated 2 or 3 requests are your roadmap

-- Narrow your focus — you might be trying to serve too many user types.
-Pick your best segment and build specifically for them
+- Narrow your focus.
+You might be trying to serve too many user types at once.
+Pick the segment that already values you and build for it

 Below 25%: Fundamental Work Needed

-- Question your assumptions — is the problem you're solving real?
+- Question your assumptions.
+Is the problem real and urgent?
 Is your solution actually addressing it?

-- Simplify drastically — often the problem is a product trying to do too much for too many people
+- Simplify.
+Often the problem is a product trying to do too much for too many people

 What 40% (or Less) Actually Means for Your Startup